Bill Bright: Later life

+In 1974, Bright founded Third Century Publishers along with politician John Conlan; the company's goal was to link conservative economic and political views with evangelical Christianity.
+The founding of Third Century has been described as "the first major effort to build a national movement of conservative evangelicals".
+The early new Christian right movement has thus been referred to as the "Third Century movement" by author Sara Diamond.
+Major funders included Amway founder Richard DeVos and National Liberty Corporation's Arthur DeMoss.
+Bright and Conlan soon took over the struggling Christian Freedom Foundation (founded by J. Howard Pew and Howard Kershner), a non-profit which they used to receive donations for Third Century.
+The foundation was headed by Christian right pioneer Ed McAteer.

 In 1975, along with fellow evangelist Loren Cunningham (founder of Youth With a Mission) and theologian Francis Schaeffer, Bright was one of the founders of what would later be termed the Seven Mountain Mandate.
 The idea would later go on to be popularized by Bethel Church pastor Bill Johnson and Lance Wallnau, among others.
 The concept centers around Christians taking dominion of seven societal spheres of influence: "family, religion, education, media, art, economics, and government."

+In the mid-1970s, Bright started Christian Embassy with the aim of "[evangelizing] members of Congress, the military, the judiciary, and the diplomatic service."

+The progressive evangelical magazine Sojourners covered the founding of Third Century and growing evangelical ties to politics—still taboo at the time—in a 1976 expose.

+In the late 1970s, Bright planned to spread the gospel message to the whole world by 1980 through his "Here's Life, America!" campaign.
+"Here's Life" employed millions of Christians in local churches nationwide, along with large advertising campaigns.

+In 1981, Bright held the Financial Success Seminar together with oil executive and major John Birch Society funder Nelson Bunker Hunt, promoting economic success through Bible-based methods, evangelism, and end-times prophecy.

 In 1983, he chaired the National Committee for the National Year of the Bible.
 He was named the 1996 recipient of the $1.1 million Templeton Prize for Progress in Religion.

 He wrote more than 100 books and booklets, and thousands of articles and pamphlets.
-He endorsed the document Evangelicals and Catholics Together.
+He endorsed the document "Evangelicals and Catholics Together".

 Bright was a co-founder of the Alliance Defense Fund, which funds high-profile litigation cases on behalf of Christians' First Amendment rights.
-He was a co-signatory of the Land letter of 2002 which outlined a just war rationale for the 2003 invasion of Iraq, providing a theological underpinning for the invasion being planned by President George W. Bush.
+He was a co-signatory of the Land letter of 2002, which outlined a just war rationale for the 2003 invasion of Iraq, providing a theological underpinning for the invasion being planned by President George W. Bush.

 He produced the film Jesus in 1979, which was released by Warner Bros. in the United States.
 It was not a financial success, losing approximately $2 million.

-In 1988 he led the protest against the Martin Scorsese film The Last Temptation of Christ and he called the film "blasphemous".
+In 1988, Bright led the protest against the Martin Scorsese film The Last Temptation of Christ and he called the film "blasphemous".
 He offered to buy the film's negative from Universal in order to destroy it.